Skip to main content

 Why Is MicroTESE Better Than a Biopsy?

-For men with non-obstructive azoospermia, we do not recommend having fine needle aspiration or biopsy before microTESE.
-Many studies have shown that microTESE yields the highest sperm retrieval rate and causes the least amount of damage to the testis.*
+We do not recommend fine needle aspiration or biopsy before microTESE for men with non-obstructive azoospermia.
+Studies show that microTESE yields the highest sperm retrieval rate and causes the least amount of damage to the testis.*

 * Outcome of microdissection TESE compared with conventional TESE in non-obstructive azoospermia: a systematic review.
 Deruyver Y, Vanderschueren D, Van der Aa F. Andrology.
 2014 Jan;2(1):20-4.